wild fermented bread

 The Crumb

-#1 – The Night Before you Bake: Stretch & Fold
+The Night Before you Bake:

 • After the dough comes together in a cohesive, shaggy mass, you will let it rest for 15 minutes covered with a damp towel.
+See the Texture & Consistency video below to best understand how to mix this dough and the consistency to expect.

 • Then, with a bowl of water nearby and a clean, wet hand, you will perform a set of stretch and folds until the dough begins to resist.
 Wetting your hand as needed.
+See the Evening Stretch and Fold video for an understanding of the stretch and fold.

 • Cover the bowl again with a damp towel and rest for 15 minutes.